I1820/mia/README.rst

 project grew, we decided to complete it as stand alone middleware.
 In the begining we use `SDN101`_ project as a good example of python REST API client.
 `SDN101`_ is a **great memory** for `Parham Alvani`_ good old days.
+After many weeks of development this project found a new idea from our friend and developer `Iman Tabrizian`_ and we switched to version 2.

 .. _kaa: http://kaaproject.org/
 .. _SDN101: https://github.com/eljalalpour/SDN101